OrleansContrib/DesignPatterns/Observer.md

 ## Motivation

 The observer pattern is a well known software design pattern in which an object, called the subject, maintains a list of interested parties, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-Because this pattern is so well established, Orleans supports it natively, along with helper classes to aid implementation.
+Because this pattern is so well established, Orleans supports the capability natively, along with a helper class to assist implementation.

 ## Applicability